 Step 3: Factors likely to influence the distribution of species.

 Before starting the search for environmental data, think about which factors are likely to influence the distribution of the species of interest.
-Although some algorithms are able to handle a large amount of predictor variables, it is always good to remain critical about which variables are included in the model.
+Although some algorithms handle a large amount of predictor variables, it is always good to remain critical about which variables are included in the model.

 Not sure which factors influence the species?
 First run a model with lots of predictors.
 The outcome of the model will show the response curves for each environmental variable which you can use as a guide to select the most important predictors to run a subsequent, more refined model.